Moazzam Jah: Poet

 Jah composed Urdu poems and ghazals under the pseudonym "Shaji".
 He set up his own court of poetry in the Hill Fort Palace in which around 30 Urdu poets from as far as Lucknow and Delhi.
 The poets used to arrive at his court during the evening.
 A dinner was held at midnight.
 Jah used to recite the poems composed by himself at the court.
 After him, the other poets used to recite their own.
 It continued until the adhan (Islamic call to prayer) of the Fajr prayer.

 Personal life

 On 12 November 1931, Jah married Niloufer, aged 15, a princess of the Ottoman Empire at Nice in France.
 On the same day, Jah's elder brother Azam Jah married Niloufer's cousin Durru Shehvar.
 These weddings were held as "union of two great dynasties" by contemporary records.
 Niloufer's inability to bear any child strained their marriage.
 In 1952, after 21 years of marriage, they officially divorced.

+On 19 October 1948, Jah married for a second time to Razia Begum, after separation from Princess Niloufer.
+With her he had three daughters, Fatima Fouzia Begum, Amina Merzia Begum and Oolia Kulsum Begum.
+He married his third wife Anwari Begum in December 1952.
+With her he had a son, Shahamat Jah.

-In 1948, Jah married for a second time to Razia Begum, after separation from Princess Niloufer.
-Prince Moazzam Jah has a grandson Himayat Ali Mirza who was also involved in handing over of Nizam's jewels to the Government of India in 1990s.
+Fatima Fouzia married Nader Ali Mirza, Nawab of Machilipatnam, and had two sons Shaffat Asghar Ali Mirza & Himayat Ali Mirza and two daughters, Shafiya Sakina and Naqiya Zainab.
+Her son Himayat Ali was involved in handing over of Nizam's jewels to the Government of India in 1990s.